geekplux/code-learning/README.md

-# learning-python
+# code-learning

-some code for learning Python
+some code for learning.